awslabs/amazon-quicksight-embedding-sdk/README.md

 ### Step 6: Update parameter values (optional)
 Use `dashboard.setParameters()` to update parameter values.
+Pass an array as value for multi-value parameters.
 You can build your own UI to trigger this, so that viewers of the embedded dashboard can control the dashboard from your app page.
 ```
-    dashboard.setParameters({country: "Canada"});
+    dashboard.setParameters({country: "China", states: ["Zhejiang", "Jiangsu"]});
 ```

 ### Example